Worker bee: Wax production (days 13–18)

+Guard Bee (18-21)

+Worker Bees can be assigned guard duty at the front entrance, when their stinger is mature, to protect the colony from robbing.

+Foraging bees (days 21–42)

+The forager and scout bees travel up to 3 km to a nectar source, pollen source, or to collect propolis or water.
+Worker bees journey away from the hive around 10 times each day, with each trip lasting an hour.

-Worker activities
+Worker activities in the hive

-Honey sealing
+Honey production

-Mature honey, sufficiently dried, is sealed tightly with wax by workers deputized to do this.
-Sealing prevents absorption of moisture from the air.
+Worker bees collect nectar from flowers using their tubular mouth parts, and store it in their honey stomach.
+Enzymes proceed to break down the nectar into simple sugars.
+Back at the hive, the nectar is distributed to other worker bees who either distribute it to young bees or store it in honeycomb cells.
+Then, honey is produced by being further dehydrated via fanning then sealed with a wax cap, which prevents absorption of moisture from the air.

 Drone feeding

 Drones do not feed themselves when they are young; they are fed by workers and then when the drone bees get older they feed themselves from the honey supply.

-Queen Attendants (days 7-11)

-Queen attendants take care of the queen by feeding and grooming her.
-Yet, even more important is their incidental role in spreading queen mandibular pheromone (QMP) throughout the hive.
-This is a pheromone given off by the queen.
-After coming into contact with the queen, the attendants spread QMP throughout the hive, which is a signal to the rest of the bees that the hive still has a viable queen.

 Honeycomb building

-Workers will take wax from wax producing workers and build the comb with it.
+Worker bees have eight pairs of wax glands under their abdomen from which they can create honeycomb.
+By chewing the wax, she mixes in her saliva, which adjusts the malleability of the wax and enables her to create each individual honeycomb cell.
+This process is repeated thousands of times to create comb in the hive, which will be used for honey production and brood space.

 Pollen packing

 Pollen brought into the hive for feeding the brood is also stored.
 It must be packed firmly into comb cells and mixed with a small amount of honey so that it will not spoil.
 Unlike honey, which does not support bacterial life, stored pollen will become rancid without proper care.
 It has to be kept in honey cells.